AdaCore/spark2014/lrm/source/packages.rst

    successive updates with no interniving reads would indicate that earlier updtaes were ineffective.
 Flow analysis and proof have to take account of this difference.
+#.
+It follows from the rules that a variable declared in the visible
+   part of a package cannot be considered to be volatile.

 .. centered:: **Verification Rules**